YCoeusZ/OAM6GH5slDAHadnQ/README.md

 We will use the "assume everyone is happy" (trivial) model as the baseline model.
 Which, by construction, has an accuracy score of 0.5476.

+## Result Summary

+* Preferred model: KNN with 5 neighbors using raw features X1, X3, X4, and X6; force Data Selector to only use X1, X6, and F score weighted mean.
+This model produced average accuracy of 73.76%, improving the trivial baseline model by 34.70%.

+* Raw feature selection insight: It appears that the models actively perform better by removing raw feature X2 ("contents of my order was as I expected").
+The 2/3 of the best performing models only utilized raw features X1, X3, X4, and X6, so I only suggest those features are the most important for our set goal of customer sentiment prediction in current context.

+## Python Packages

+* pandas (for data manipulation)
+* sklearn (for model and pipeline construction)
+* scipy (for evaluation and hypothesis testing)
+* joblib (for parallel computing)
+* gdown (for data retrieval)
+* matplotlib (for visualization)

 ## Challenges

 * The low amount of data prevents of from using more complicated models that are better at understanding while take longer to learn.
 Thus, we will focus on "simpler" models.